illegibility: can America write?

 For one example of the problems of

-conventional cursive - the easiest problem to see, note the
+conventional cursive - the easiest problem to see, note the t-bar time-waster, illustrated

 below: